efoertsch/flutter_soaring_forecast/developer_notes.md

 4. The 'Polar JSON' tab and formulas were created to format the 'PolarData' tab data to a form that was then copied/pasted into the assets/json/gliders.json  file.

+!!!
+MacOS updates may overwrite the httpd.conf file.
+If don't get proper response from local server check !!! to make sure httpd.conf is correct.
 Stuff I forget for configuring local RASP server on my Mac.
 This doesn't cover setting up getting a copy of the prod RASP html/forecast files  (ask Steve Paavola) and nor setting up the Apache server to run RASP website